hreikin/tdeck-keyboard/docs/README.md

 ## Getting Started

 To get started with the T-Deck Keyboard project, visit the [Usage](usage.md) page for a quick installation and usage guide.
-For an in-depth overview of the firmware’s capabilities, consult the reference pages available at the [Documentation](https://hreikin.co.uk/tdeck-keyboard) site.
+For an in-depth overview of the firmware’s capabilities, consult the [Functionality](functionality.md) page, reference pages are also available at the [Documentation](https://hreikin.co.uk/tdeck-keyboard) site.

 ## Features